Error handling

 Built-in error variants

-Section titled “Built-in error variants”Parseff adds three built-in error variants to every parse result:
+Section titled “Built-in error variants”Parseff adds four built-in error variants to every parse result:

 - “Expected of string